18F/hub/_pages/blogging.md

 For new posts:

-1. Drop ideas for future blog posts into the `ideas` milestone as individual issues.
+1. [Create an issue for a blog post](https://github.com/18f/blog-drafts/issues/new) into the `ideas` milestone as individual issues.
 Please include the following headings:
     * `## Audience`
     * `## Goal of blog post`
     * `## Imagery ideas`